hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The DNS, which presumed deep hierarchies but has often been deployed in large, flat zones, leading to the nameservers for those zones becoming critical infrastructure.
 Future developments in DNS may see concentration through the use of globally available common resolver services, which evolve rapidly and can offer better security.
 Paradoxically, concentration of these queries into few services creates new security and privacy concerns.

 The Web, which is built on a fundamentally decentralized design, but which is now often delivered with the aid of Content Delivery Networks.
-Their services provide scaling, distribution, and Denial of Service prevention in ways that new entrants and smaller systems operators would find difficult to replicate.
+CDNs provide scaling, distribution, and Denial of Service prevention in ways that new entrants and smaller systems operators would find difficult to replicate.
 While truly small services and truly large ones may operate using only their own infrastructure, many others are left with the only practical choice being the use of a globally available commercial service.

 Similar developments may happen with future technologies and services.
-For instance, the growing use of Machine Learning technology presents challenges for distributing effective implementation of a service throughout a pool of many different providers.

 In {{RFC5218}} the IAB tackled what made for a successful protocol.
 In {{RFC8170}}, the IAB described how to handle protocol transitions.
-This purpose of the workshop was to explore cases where the initial system design assumptions turned out to be wrong, looking for patterns in what caused those assumptions to fail (e.g., concentration due to DDoS resilience) and in how those failures impact the security, privacy, and manageability of the resulting deployments.
+This immediate purpose of the workshop was to explore cases where the initial system design assumptions turned out to be wrong, looking for patterns in what caused those assumptions to fail (e.g., concentration due to DDoS resilience) and in how those failures impact the security, privacy, and manageability of the resulting deployments.

-While the eventual goals might include proposing common remediations for specific cases of confounded protocol expectations.
+The long-term goals include proposing common remediations for specific cases of confounded protocol expectations.

 The workshop call for papers invited the submission of position papers which would: